 - Recognise how people can damage/improve the environment and the things that live in it

 For this session

 - This information sheet gives more information about the session, Includes a student worksheet to encourage pupils to look more carefully at animals in the Zoo: Pre-visit session info - Endangered Animals 2015 (549.53 KB)

 - Ask students to plan a route to take around the Zoo that allows them to see the animals and exhibits that they would like to focus on- find out how many of these animals are endangered and why.

 - Look at the information signs at each animal exhibit- these will tell you if the animal you are looking at is endangered.

-- Attend the Tigers Live talk (at Tiger Territory- map ref.
-F5) to find out about some of the threats affecting tigers and what we can do to help.
+- Attend the Tigers Live talk (at Tiger Territory) to find out about some of the threats affecting tigers and what we can do to help.

-- Visit the Partula snail exhibit in B.U.G.S. (map ref.
-C7).
-These are extinct in the wild- find out why and what is being done about this.
+- Visit the Partula snail exhibit in B.U.G.S.
+These snails are extinct in the wild- find out why and what is being done to help them.